Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 On the screen which will appear, we will have to enter the antenna’s name, IP, Port, ssh’s login & password (the user we created earlier, dedicated to jeedom), and the device associated to the bluetooth interface of the antenna (hci0 in our case).

-Despite the information message explaining the files were successfully sent, you can also verify this by connecting to this antenna with SSH and validate that there is a newly created blead directory in the pluginblea home directory.
+Despite the information message explaining the files were successfully sent, you can also verify this manually by connecting to this antenna with SSH and validate that there is a newly created blead directory in the pluginblea home directory.

 Now we compile the dependencies.